 Reducing the risk of osteoporosis during menopause

-- Aim for 1,300 mg of dietary calcium intake every day.
+- Aim for 1,300 mg of dietary intake every day.
 This equals about three to four serves of dairy food.
 A wide range of non-dairy foods also contain calcium, such as calcium-fortified soy or almond drinks, firm tofu, almonds, brazil nuts, unhulled tahini, dark green leafy vegetables and fish with edible bones, such as sardines or tinned salmon.

 - Avoid excessive caffeine intake.

 These lifestyle habits are best started younger in life to get the most benefit.

 Physical activity reduces osteoporosis risk